W-2 and 1099 FAQS

 Except where noted, the information on this page applies to both W-2 and 1099 reporting.

 A. No changes to our procedures are planned.
 We continue to use the Federal EFW2 and Pub.
 1220 formats as described below.
-We will use (but not require) the employer contact information the SSA has added to the EFW2 format for TY13.
 Also please note:

 - CDs, diskettes, and tapes are no longer accepted for W-2 or 1099 submissions.